Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 8. Most Counterspells Work on All Card Types

 Another huge advantage to counterspells is the fact that most simply work on too many card types.
 "Rewind," "Unwind," "Mana Drain," and many more can hit any spell.
-Plus, even most of the type-restricted counters still work on everything except creatures ("Negate," "Countersquall," "Silumgar's Command"), which means there's very rarely a "wasted" opportunity because of a mismatched opposing spell type.
+Plus, even most of the type-restricted counters still work on everything except creatures ("Negate," "Countersquall," "Silumgar's Command"), which means there's rarely a "wasted" opportunity because of a mismatched opposing spell type.

 With these benefits in mind, it's easy to see why some consider counterspells broken, or at the very least, unfun.
 That said, there are opposing points to consider.